asingh57/PINK/README.md

 ## How it works:
 A task is uploaded by the user on the web app or CLI.
-Here "task" means a docker image The task is handled by the web server and allocated to one of the processing servers The processing server processes the task as a container and returns the docker container's file system as a downloadable output to the user
+Here "task" means a docker image The task is handled by the web server's background daemon and allocated to one of the processing servers The processing server processes the task as a container and returns the docker container's home directory as a downloadable output to the user

 ###On the back end:
 The router allocates work to individual web servers via nginx